fastapi/fastapi/docs/index.md

 ### Recap

 In summary, you declare **once** the types of parameters, body, etc. as function parameters.

+You do that with standard modern Python types.

-You don't have to learn a new syntax, use a specific library, class or object to declare fields, you just type standard Python types.
+You don't have to learn a new syntax, the methods or classes of a specific library, etc.

+Just standard **Python 3.6+**.

 For example, for an `int`: